nBecky7/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that finds and prints the first 98 Fibonacci numbers
+Write a function that prints the n times table, starting with 0